MegaDarken/megadarken.github.io/_posts/2024-07-25-christmas-in-july.markdown

     </iframe>
 </div>

-~.
-In the added graphics; the pegging of the price being moved 2 digits to the left without condradicing they are saying, a ~ for $2.99 is neither subtle nor lampshaded, it stands as a pedantic interpretation of what is said, in some sense this alone is the bloodstained lifeforce of a chiptune nerd's teenage punk mood. ~
+In the added graphics; the pegging of the price being moved 2 digits to the left without condradicing they are saying, I like the level that it is going for, for $2.99 is neither subtle nor lampshaded, it stands as a pedantic interpretation of what is said, this alone is the bloodstained lifeforce of a chiptune nerd's teenage punk mood.

-I have found that it is never exactly clear why these got the traction that ~ but their relitive quality and novelty doesn't seem to have hurt. ~
+I have found that it is never exactly clear why these got the traction that others did not, but their relitive quality and novelty doesn't seem to have hurt.

-These are far from the be all and end all of the culture, but they feel almost architypal.
-With the company going under and the accociation with the new context the mascot 'HH' ~ used as a character by the likes of SiIvagunner and their cohorts, where they are equal parts creative catalyst and subject of humour.
+These are far from the be all and end all of the culture, but they feel almost architypal, a referance point for the masses rather than ~.

+With the company going under and the accociation with the new context the mascot 'HH' has ceised to exist as a corporate asset, rather ~ used as a character by the likes of SiIvagunner and their cohorts, where they are equal parts creative catalyst and subject of humour.

 ~

-And to the person for whom 'HH' gets their motor running; shine on you crazy diamond.
+Addendum; to the person for whom 'HH' gets their motor running; shine on you crazy diamond.